 - Make your choice.

-But for people who need an executive assistant, these steps are pretty obvious.
+But for busy professionals who need an executive assistant, these steps are already pretty obvious.
 What business owner, entrepreneur, or startup founder wanting to hire an assistant doesn’t know this?

 - The 3 main options for hiring executive assistants and tradeoffs to consider